Cricket in Iceland

-Cricket is a growing sport in Iceland, involving five club teams (Reykjavík Vikings, Kópavogur Puffins, Garðabær Glaciers, Vesturbær Volcano and Hafnarfjörður Hammers) and the national side.
-Iceland is not a member of the International Cricket Council (ICC), but has ambitions to become an associate member of the ICC by 2026/27.
+Cricket is a growing sport in Iceland, involving six club teams (Reykjavík Vikings, Kópavogur Puffins, Garðabær Glaciers, Vesturbær Volcano, Hafnarfjörður Hammers, and Mosfellsbær Ravens) and the national side.
+Iceland is not a member of the International Cricket Council (ICC), but has ambitions to become an associate member of the ICC by 2030.

 History

 It is likely that cricket was introduced to the country in the 20th century by immigrants and expatriates from cricket-playing nations such as England, Australia, and India.
 The 1944 edition of Wisden Cricketers' Almanack records two wartime games played between the Royal Air Force and the Royal Navy, with the Air Force winning by 36 runs in the first game and 24 runs in the second.

 Efforts to grow participation in cricket by Icelanders are ongoing, however, there remains strong competition from more popular and established sports, such as football, handball, swimming, skiing and athletics.
+Iceland Cricket's X (social network) account is known for its witty social media presence, posting about cricket and global affairs in a dry, satirical tone.

 Governing body

 Cricket in Iceland is organised by Krikketsamband Íslands (the Icelandic Cricket Association).
 As of 2025, they had 135 registered players.